i-Eval/ieval-instruction/README.md

-This repo is for Evaluating your Instruction-Tuning Models on open Benchmarks.
+This repo is for evaluating your Instruction-Tuned models on open Benchmarks.

+## Currently supported tasks
+1. MMLU (56 subjects)
+2. TruthfulQA (mc1 , mc2)
+3. HellaSwag (same as HELM's test examples, without acc normalization)

 ## Environment
 ```